← Back to Home

 Part III — Biblical Mandela Effect Archive

-(Up to March 2019)
+(Examples compiled up to March 2019)

-Most Commonly Reported Changes (Affecting All Historically Printed Bibles)
+Most Commonly Reported Changes

 Other Notable Changes in the KJV